The Ihara Zeta function for infinite graphs: The framework of measure graphs

 \item For any two measurable $a,b : V^{(2)} \to [0,\infty]$, the \textit{matrix product} is measurable. \end{itemize} \end{Definition}

 \begin{Remark} We do not require the measurability of $V^{(2)}$ as a subset of $V\times V$ (equipped with the product $\sigma$-algebra).
 We rather work directly with the $\sigma$-algebra induced on $V^{(2)}$ by the product $\sigma$-algebra.
-In some sense this is a main achievement of our definition.
-In fact, it is exactly this part of the definition that allows us to cope with the 'curse of symmetry' (see e.g. \cite{Lovasz} for discussion of this issue). \end{Remark}
+While this does not play a role in the examples discussed below it may well be an advantage in further studies.
+In particular, it will be relevant in the already mentioned companion paper \cite{LenzPS-162}. \end{Remark}

 In a measurable graph certain basic quantities are automatically measurable.
 This is collected in the next proposition.
 It will be used tacitly in the sequel.

 \begin{Proposition}[Measurability of basic quantities] Let $(G,\mathcal{B})$ be a measurable graph.
 Then, the following assertions hold: